-The fundamental purpose of setting school improvement goals is to assess the effectiveness of improvement efforts.
 The utility of the school improvement process rests on the inferences one can draw from meeting a goal.
 For example, a typical school improvement goal may be “increase the percentage of students meeting standards in grade 4 reading by 5%.”
 While this type of goal is specific and concise, the results will provide little to no information as to the effectiveness of improvement efforts.
 Why?
 Because increasing grade 4 reading by 5% is likely an arbitrary goal that is unrelated to school performance and not evidence-based.

 While we all agree that raising proficiency levels of students is the long-term goal of schools, its sole use as an annual school improvement metric is inadequate.
 To scientifically and equitably assess improvement efforts, one must focus on measuring student growth, not aggregate improvements in proficiency.